timfayz/elementcss/README.md

 - **grid system**.
 Powerful `grid()` mixin to generate flexbox or float-based grid system with unlimited number of breakpoints and customizable number of columns, width, gap in each breakpoint.
 Implements all widely used grid features like changeable column `width`, `push`, `pull`, `offset`, `centering` etc.

-- **metrics**. `calc-line()` restricts input values into fixed base ("snapping") according to your baseline (eg document's `line-height`).
+- **metrics**. `snap-len()` restricts input values into fixed base ("snapping") according to your baseline (eg document's `line-height`).
 Use it with properties like height, margin, padding etc to provide horizontal/vertical rhythm. `calc-grid()` calculates grid parameters like column width, gap width etc.

 - **SEM implementation**. elementcss implements [SEM methodology](https://github.com/timfayz/SEM).
 Minimalistic syntax of `set()` mixin provide full control over generating dozens of *mixes* and *elements*.
 [Learn more..](https://github.com/timfayz/SEM)